Labour analgesia (epidural, cse)

 • Sympathetic block → vasodilation, reduced SVR, hypotension (more likely with higher/rapid block e.g. CSE spinal component)

-• Reduced catecholamines may improve uteroplacental perfusion; hypotension can reduce uteroplacental blood flow
+• Reduced catecholamines may improve uteroplacental perfusion, hypotension can reduce uteroplacental blood flow

 Indications